Peaker/git-mediate/README.md

 Sometimes, the conflict is just a giant block of incomprehensible text next to another giant block of incomprehensible text.

 You can use the `-d` flag to show the conflict in diff-from-base form.
-Then, you can manually apply the changes you see in both the base and whereever needed, and use resolve-trivial-conflicts again to make sure you've updated everything appropriately.
+Then, you can manually apply the changes you see in both the base and whereever needed, and use git-mediate again to make sure you've updated everything appropriately.